 Employers use this question as a personality test.
-When Penn State junior Zach Berger was asked what kind of fruit he would be in an interview, he answered that he would be a banana.
+When Penn State student Zach Berger was asked what kind of fruit he would be in an interview, he answered that he would be a banana.
 "Hard exterior, softie on the inside," he explained.
 His answer was perfect because it showed employers that there was more to him than what met the eye upon their first interaction.

 "If you were managing a social media account for monster trucks, what would your strategy be?"

 This kind of wild card question is thrown into the mix to see whether interviewees are able to think on their feet.
 When she heard this question at an interview for a position as a consultant, recent Penn State graduate Ally Greer knew exactly what to say.

 "It's likely as a consultant to be working with things you're not familiar with, so I just said that the first priority after taking on a new account is to learn as much as you can," said Greer.
 "I said I'd throw myself into that community, read blogs, join groups, et cetera.
 I wouldn't only learn about it by reading articles, but by reading the comments.
 Even if monster trucks aren't my interest, they obviously interest a lot of other people, so there's certainly going to be a community for me to throw myself into, even if it means doing things I personally might not do!"
 Her answer conveys to employers that she is flexible and adaptable, two qualities that interviewers are always interested in finding.

 "How many McDonald's restaurants are there in the United States?"